craigmulligan/clementine/README.md

 ## Setup

-Add all required envars from `.env`.
+Add all required environment variables in `.env`.

 Then: